AvinashDhillor/AvinashDhillor.github.io/content/pages/about.md

 📍 Beyond work, I enjoy exploring open-source projects, solving problems on platforms like Leetcode, participating in coding contests and [hackathons](#), and working on personal projects to learn new technologies.
 I also find inspiration in technology blogs and live streams by fellow developers.

+📍 Beside work i like to take part in sports, creative activities or traveling.
+I like working out and running.
+Also like to read books, learn about new topics and socializing with people.

 📍 Currently, I'm focusing on enhancing my knowledge of system design, design principles, and design patterns.
 I make it a habit to solve daily programming problems on different online coding platforms.

 📍 Feel free to connect with me through the social links on my blog or my [Bento](https://bento.me/avinashdhillor) page.
 Let's exchange ideas, collaborate, and grow together as developers.